 It’s important to talk with your child about gun safety in case he or she comes into a situation in which a gun is present.
-To guide a child into making the right decision so that an accident does not occur, teach your child to take the following four steps when in the presence of a gun:
+To guide a child into making the right decision so that an accident does not occur, experts recommend teaching your child to take the following four steps when in the presence of a gun:

 Safety measures to take if you have a gun in your home

 Families who have guns in their home need to teach family members, especially children, to use guns safely and responsibly.
 To ensure the safest environment for your family: